aminzarshenas/bca/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sklearn-template's documentation!
+Welcome to BCA's documentation!
 ============================================

-This project is a reference implementation to anyone who wishes to develop scikit-learn compatible classes.
-It comes with a `template` module which contains a single estimator with unit tests.
+Binary Coordinate Ascent (BCA) algorithm is an efficient optimization algorithm for wrapper-based feature subset selection that can be coupled with several classifiers including SVM, Naive Bayes, etc.

     .. toctree::